Web Application Firewall (WAF) Security

-A web applications firewall (WAF) plays an essential role in protecting your website from all the many threats which can damage it (and your business).
+A web application firewall (WAF) plays an essential role in protecting your website from all the many threats which can damage it (and your business).
 Here is what you need to know.

-A regular firewall protects the host (e.g. a local computer or mobile device) from malicious content hosted on web-servers.
-A website applications firewall or WAF protects web servers from client devices that seek to harm it.
+A regular web application firewall (WAF) protects the host (e.g. a local computer or mobile device) from malicious content hosted on web-servers.
+A website applications firewall or WAF protects web servers from client devices that seek to harm them.

 Both types of firewall monitor, screen, and filter incoming and outgoing traffic looking for threats.
 They are, however, optimized for slightly different threats.
 Regular firewalls are looking for threats that could impact internet users, such as websites that are blacklisted for being malicious.
 WAFs are looking for signs that client computers could be malicious.

 The role of a WAF is actually much more challenging because you cannot use blacklisting systems on client devices in the same way that you can on websites.
 You can, of course, still block client devices, otherwise, there would be little point in having a WAF, but you need to approach the process differently.